Elevate

 POA&M Use for Conditional Certification

-Plans of Action and Milestones enable conditional certification when you achieve a minimum combined score of 0.8 or higher.
-Organizations cannot miss critical controls worth 1 point, except SC.L2-3.13.11 under specific conditions.
-Each POA&M must outline remediation steps for deficiencies and receive closeout assessment within 180 days.
-Develop your POA&M strategy early and anticipate conditional certification with clear timelines and allocated resources.
+Plans of Action and Milestones enable conditional certification when an organization achieves a minimum score of 80 percent.
+Higher-weighted requirements (3-point and 5-point controls) must be fully implemented and are not eligible for a POA&M; a limited set of 1-point requirements may be deferred, with SC.L2-3.13.11 handled under specific conditions.
+Each POA&M must outline remediation steps for the deficiency and receive a closeout assessment within 180 days.
+Develop your POA&M strategy early and plan for conditional certification with clear timelines and allocated resources.

 Conclusion

-The 2026 CMMC deadline is approaching faster, and with limited C3PAO availability for hundreds of thousands of defense contractors, early action is no longer optional.
-We’ve covered the fundamental change from self-attestation to third-party verification, the 110 security practices required for Level 2, and the structured path to certification within 6-12 months.
+The 2026 CMMC deadline is approaching, and with limited C3PAO availability for hundreds of thousands of defense contractors, early action is no longer optional.
+This guide has covered the shift from self-attestation to third-party verification, the 110 security practices required for Level 2, and the structured path to certification within 6 to 12 months.

-Organizations that achieve certification early gain competitive advantages: preferred supplier status and contract eligibility, plus negotiating power as assessor capacity becomes scarce.
-Start your gap assessment today and secure executive buy-in.
-Work with a C3PAO before wait times exceed 18 months.
-Your defense contracts depend on it.
+Organizations that certify early gain real advantages: preferred supplier status, contract eligibility, and negotiating power as assessor capacity becomes scarce.
+Start your gap assessment now and secure executive buy-in.
+Work with a C3PAO before scheduling delays grow, because your defense contracts depend on it.

 Key Takeaways

-CMMC 2.0 certification becomes mandatory for DoD contractors starting November 2025, fundamentally changing how defense suppliers operate.
-With only 600 certified assessors available for 350,000+ contractors and certification taking 6-12 months, early preparation is critical for maintaining contract eligibility.
+CMMC 2.0 certification became mandatory for DoW/DoD contractors starting in November 2025, fundamentally changing how defense suppliers operate.
+With authorized assessors scarce and certification taking 6 to 12 months, early preparation is critical for maintaining contract eligibility.

-• Budget 6-12 months for compliance – Organizations need to implement 110 security controls across 14 families and achieve minimum 88/110 points for certification
+• Budget 6 to 12 months for compliance.
+Organizations must implement 110 security controls across 14 families and reach a minimum score of 88 out of 110 for conditional certification.

-Early certification provides competitive advantage as prime contractors eliminate non-compliant suppliers and prefer CMMC-ready partners for future contracts.
+Early certification provides a competitive advantage as prime contractors prefer CMMC-ready partners for future work.

 FAQs

-Q5.
-When do CMMC requirements become mandatory for DoD contracts?
-CMMC requirements are being phased in starting November 10, 2025, when contract language changes take effect.
+CMMC requirements began phasing in on November 10, 2025, when contract language changes took effect.
 Phase 2 begins November 10, 2026, introducing mandatory C3PAO certification for applicable contracts.
 By November 10, 2028, CMMC compliance becomes mandatory for all contracts requiring the handling of Federal Contract Information or Controlled Unclassified Information.